dlurton/anode/README.md

 TODO:  in this branch:

+ - Improve error messages...
+Error messages referencing types need to include the template argument's type name in the error message and not the parameter's name.
+Need to handle if a TypeRef is resolved or not when displaying completed generic types.
  - Either change references to `ast::TemplateArgument` to `std::string` or fully utilize `ast::TemplateArgument`
  and its descendant.
  - Review if we can populate `GenericType` with expanded `ClassType` instances without the use of a separate pass.